opper-ai/hackathon/README.md

 ## Hackathon scoring and prizes
 We keep it simple, quick vote on the coolest hack.
 Winner get some cool swag ;)

+## Resources
+Go to [docs.opper.ai](docs.opper.ai) for all documentation and links to our repos and open sourced projects.

+Go to [opper.ai](opper.ai) to get a general idea of what Opper is and take a glance at what others are building with Opper.

+You can use Opper's API ([HTTP API Reference](https://api.opper.ai/docs)) or one of the SDKs:
+- Python: pip install opperai ([Git repo](https://github.com/opper-ai/opper-python))
+- Typescript: npm install opperai ([Git repo](https://github.com/opper-ai/opper-node))